KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 | ndarray | ndarray | float | ndarray |
 |   |   | 0.1 |   |

-Compare path signature and return as an 1d array.
+Compare signature and return as an 1d array.

 $$
 \begin{aligned}